Mount Kerinci: Geography

-It is part of the Barisan Mountains, a chain of volcanoes that span from the extreme northwest of the island (in Aceh province) all the way to the extreme southeast (in Lampung province).
-It is the most prominent feature of the terrain of Kerinci Seblat National Park, with pine-forested slopes rising 2,400–3,300 m above the surrounding basin, and a cone 13 km wide and 25 km long at the base, elongated in the north-south direction.
-At the summit there is a deep 600 m wide crater, often partially filled by a small crater lake on the northeast side of the crater floor.
+It is part of the Barisan Mountains, a chain of volcanoes that span from the extreme northwest of the island (in Aceh province) to the extreme southeast (in Lampung province).
+It is the most prominent feature of the terrain of Kerinci Seblat National Park, with pine-forested slopes rising 2,400–3,300 m above the surrounding basin, and a cone 13 km wide and 25 km long at the base, elongated in the north–south direction.
+At the summit, there is a deep 600 m wide crater, often partially filled by a small crater lake on the northeast side of the crater floor.